Israel–New Zealand relations

 Israel–New Zealand relations are the foreign relations between the State of Israel and New Zealand.
-While Israel has an embassy in Wellington, New Zealand's embassy in Ankara, Turkey is accredited to the Israel.
+While Israel has an embassy in Wellington, New Zealand's embassy in Ankara, Turkey is accredited to Israel.
 Diplomatic relations between the two countries date back to January 1949.
 New Zealand has exported a mixture of agricultural and manufactured goods to Israel.
 In return, Israel has exported a range of manufactured goods to New Zealand.
 Bilateral relations between the two countries have been complicated by issues such as the 2004 Israel–New Zealand passport scandal, United Nations Security Council Resolution 2334, and the Israel-Palestine conflict.

 Diplomatic representation

 Israel has an embassy in Wellington with an honorary consulate in Auckland.

 New Zealand's embassy to Turkey in Ankara is accredited to Israel.
 In addition, New Zealand has an honorary consulate in Tel Aviv.